About tour

 Godafoss Waterfall

 The next stop, Godafoss, is a mind-blowing waterfall that has a look as mighty as its name.
 Its name means the “waterfall of the gods” in Icelandic.
-This beauty has an almost perfectly symmetrical layout as the cascades pour over the edge of the 39-foot (12-meter) cliff over a width of 98 feet (30 meters).
-It’s a popular site for landscape photography, so you definitely won’t be disappointed with your results.
+This beauty has an almost perfectly symmetrical layout as the cascades pour over the edge of the 12 m (39 ft) cliff over a width of 30 m (98 ft).
+It’s a popular landscape photography site, so you won’t be disappointed with your results.

 Akureyri city